isabella232/kendo-react-animation/docs/expand/index.md

 );
 ```

-### componentDidExpand
+### After Animation Finishes

-Called when a component is added to an existing Expand component and the animation is finished.
+The `componentDidExpand` hook is called when a component is added to an existing Expand component and the animation is now finished.

 ```html-preview
   <style>